Playbook · Competitive intelligence

 Done manually, this is exactly where tracking breaks: catching a change requires someone to remember what the page said last week.
 That is why diff detection is the single most valuable capability in a tracking system, and the hardest to sustain by hand.

 Tracking that depends on spare time produces gaps the moment a launch eats the calendar.
-Two things fix that: a fixed cadence (a weekly review beats sporadic deep-dives), and a single accountable owner — usually product marketing — even when others contribute.
+Two things fix that: a fixed weekly cadence, and a single accountable owner — usually product marketing — even when others contribute.
+The cadence also makes the output usable: a predictable weekly summary of what changed lets sales, marketing and leadership build habits around it.

 Tracking only pays off when it changes a decision.
-Route each signal to the action it should trigger: a competitor pricing change becomes a sales talk track and a pricing-team heads-up; a positioning shift updates the battlecard; a sentiment trend feeds the next launch narrative; the six-month pattern goes to leadership.
+Route each signal to the action it should trigger: a pricing change becomes a sales talk track and a pricing-team heads-up; a positioning shift updates the battlecard; a sentiment trend feeds the next launch narrative; the six-month pattern goes to leadership.

 Common questions